 Office Bearers of the Board of Trustees:– The Board is responsible for the appointment of suitable office bearers to enable both the Board and the Centre to operate effectively.

-If you require more information about the Board of Trustees, please contact John Mulholland CEO at firstname.lastname@example.org.
+If you require more information about the Board of Trustees, please contact us at firstname.lastname@example.org.

 The Centre from time to time will seek to recruit new Board members, a member be must be committed to the aims and objectives of the Centre, put the interests of the Centre first and to comply with all the relevant requirements of being a member of our Board of Trustees.